Translation: Fidelity and transparency

 While current Western translation practice is dominated by the dual concepts of "fidelity" and "transparency", this has not always been the case.
 There have been periods, especially in pre-Classical Rome and in the 18th century, when many translators stepped beyond the bounds of translation proper into the realm of adaptation.
 Adapted translation retains currency in some non-Western traditions.
 The Indian epic, the Ramayana, appears in many versions in the various Indian languages, and the stories are different in each.
 Similar examples are to be found in medieval Christian literature, which adjusted the text to local customs and mores.

 Many non-transparent-translation theories draw on concepts from German Romanticism, the most obvious influence being the German theologian and philosopher Friedrich Schleiermacher.
 In his seminal lecture "On the Different Methods of Translation" (1813) he distinguished between translation methods that move "the writer toward [the reader]", i.e., transparency, and those that move the "reader toward [the author]", i.e., an extreme fidelity to the foreignness of the source text.
-Schleiermacher favored the latter approach; he was motivated, however, not so much by a desire to embrace the foreign, as by a nationalist desire to oppose France's cultural domination and to promote German literature.
+Schleiermacher favored the latter approach.

 In recent decades, prominent advocates of such "non-transparent" translation have included the French scholar Antoine Berman, who identified twelve deforming tendencies inherent in most prose translations, and the American theorist Lawrence Venuti, who has called on translators to apply "foreignizing" rather than domesticating translation strategies.

-Equivalence
+Dynamic and formal equivalence

-The question of fidelity vs. transparency has also been formulated in terms of, respectively, "formal equivalence" and "dynamic [or functional] equivalence" – expressions associated with the translator Eugene Nida and originally coined to describe ways of translating the Bible; but the two approaches are applicable to any translation.
+The question of fidelity vs. transparency has also been formulated in terms of, respectively, "formal equivalence" and "dynamic [or functional] equivalence" – expressions associated with the translator Eugene Nida and originally coined to describe ways of translating the Bible; but the two approaches apply to any translation.

 "Formal equivalence" corresponds to "metaphrase", and "dynamic equivalence" to "paraphrase".
 "Formal equivalence" (sought via "literal" translation) attempts to render the text literally, or "word for word" (the latter expression being itself a word-for-word rendering of the classical Latin verbum pro verbo) – if necessary, at the expense of features natural to the target language.
 By contrast, "dynamic equivalence" (or "functional equivalence") conveys the essential thoughts expressed in a source text—if necessary, at the expense of literality, original sememe and word order, the source text's active vs. passive voice, etc.

 There is, however, no sharp boundary between formal and functional equivalence.
 On the contrary, they represent a spectrum of translation approaches.
 Each is used at various times and in various contexts by the same translator, and at various points within the same text – sometimes simultaneously.
 Competent translation entails the judicious blending of formal and functional equivalents.

 Common pitfalls in translation, especially when practiced by inexperienced translators, involve false equivalents such as "false friends" and false cognates.